-Sports can foster physical and mental growth in children, and seeing your child succeed in sports is a great feeling.
+Sports can foster physical and mental growth in children, and seeing your child have fun (and scoring a goal) is a great feeling.

-However, due to the increasingly competitive nature of high school sports, some parents enroll kids in multiple teams or use private trainers so their kids can play one sport year-round.
-While single sport specialization sounds like a good way to increase your child’s skills, it may do more harm than good in the long run.
+Some parents enroll their children in multiple teams or use private trainers so they can play one sport year-round.
+While single-sport specialization sounds like a good way to increase your child’s skills, it may be better for their health to have them learn several.

-Sports-related injuries, especially minor ones, are very common.
+Minor sports-related injuries that happen suddenly are common.
 But kids who play a single sport year-round are at risk for long-term overuse injuries.

 Overuse injuries come from damage to tendons, ligaments and muscles.
-Repetitive motions like swinging a tennis racket can lead to stress on certain body parts, which can lead to injury and inflammation.
-The best way to treat these injuries is with rest, but if the condition is too severe, it may require medical intervention to correct.
+Repetitive motions like swinging a tennis racket can stress these body parts, which leads to injury or inflammation.
+The best treatment for these injuries is often rest, but if the condition is severe, your teen might need to see a sports medicine specialist.

-If your child is showing symptoms of an overuse injury, ask them to stop playing and see your physician.
+If your child is showing symptoms of an overuse injury, ask them to stop playing and see their physician.

 Why your teen should play multiple sports

-Consider this: In college, it’s not uncommon to be a multisport athlete.
-In fact, some of the best athletes play more than one sports.
+In college, it’s not uncommon to be a multisport athlete.
+In fact, some of the best athletes play more than one sport.

-However, in some instances, teams will discourage athletes from joining other sports.
-There are coaches who will ask teens to sign contracts saying they won’t play any other sports.
-This can be harmful to your child, so it’s best to talk with the coaches and address your concerns.
+However, in some instances, teams discourage athletes from joining other sports.
+A coach may even ask your teen to sign a contract saying they won’t play any other sports.
+This can be harmful to your child, so it’s best to discuss your concerns with the coaches.

 “Talk with your teen about what sports interest them and encourage them to sign up for different sports teams,” says Dr. Tunis.
 “It will benefit their overall health and help them reach their athletic goals in the future.”